check-sked/dune_analytics_api/README.md

 ## Description

-The Dune-Analytics-API is a command line tool to execute Dune Analytics queries.
+The Dune-Analytics-API is a tool to execute Dune Analytics queries.

 ## Table of Contents